We are in the process of moving to Canada.ca!

 Medical File Review

 After the medical exam, your medical records and history will be reviewed by military medical staff.
 This review helps to determine if there are any medical limitations that will affect your training and career.
-You will not be disqualified based on a diagnosis or disease.

 You may be asked for additional exams or reports from your family doctor or a specialist.
 In this case, you will be given a form with instructions and questions for your doctor.
 You are responsible for having your doctor fill out the forms and return them to the recruiting centre as soon as possible so we can continue to move your application towards enrolment.
 If your doctor expects a fee to complete the forms, you are responsible for that cost.